 New digital ecosystems, microservices, containerization and serverless technology are poised to have a big year in 2018, further supporting the transition to a platform economy.
 Embracing digital platforms doesn’t simply reduce costs and overhead on hardware for businesses, but also promotes a business model that focuses on long-term growth, value creation and relationship building.

-Businesses are capitalizing on this increased velocity and desire for disruption with even less maintenance than previously imagined, with serverless technology allowing companies to easily manage apps and assets without the clunkiness and space limitations of a centralized virtual machine.
+Businesses are capitalizing on this increased velocity and desire for disruption with even less maintenance than previously imagined, with serverless technology and digital asset management tools allowing companies to easily manage apps and assets without the clunkiness and space limitations of a centralized virtual machine.

 Amazon — through a combination of serverless hosting, microservices and edge computing — gives businesses the ability to run and access apps through their platform from the closest possible entry point, without the upkeep and slower processing times of virtual machines.
 Throw mesh networking in the mix, which boosts signal strength by virtually duplicating a connected network of routers, and you are left with lightning fast processing speeds from the most secure, accessible server available.